DanielEWeeks/Daniel_E_Weeks/_pages/home.md

 ### Welcome!

 I am a Professor of Human Genetics, with a joint appointment in the Department of Biostatistics and Health Data Science.
-My research interests include: Statistical genetics, genetics of complex disease, epigenetics.
+My research interests include statistical genetics, genetics of complex disease, epigenetics.
 Areas of application include adiposity, recovery from brain injury, breast cancer.

 <div class="container">
 <div class="row">